 Medullary thyroid cancer is a rare form of thyroid cancer.
 The term medullary describes the type of cells in the thyroid gland affected by the cancer.
 The majority of patients with medullary thyroid cancer (approximately 80%) have no family history of the condition; the remaining 20% of patients inherit the condition from a parent (thus the disease is ‘familial’).
-Familial medullary thyroid cancer is inherited in a dominant way, which means a patient with the gene for medullary thyroid cancer will have a 50% chance of passing it on to their offspring.
+Familial medullary thyroid cancer is inherited in a dominant way, which means a patient with the gene mutation for medullary thyroid cancer will have a 50% chance of passing it on to their offspring.

-Medullary thyroid cancer is a rare form of thyroid cancer accounting for less than 1% of all thyroid cancers.
+Familial medullary thyroid cancer is a rare form of thyroid cancer accounting for less than 1% of all thyroid cancers.
 Incidence is equal in men and women and, like most thyroid cancers, it presents between 40 and 50 years of age.

 A blood test is carried out to measure levels of calcitonin, which are raised in medullary thyroid cancer.